Kayak routes along the Costa Brava: a different way to discover it!

 6. Cap de Creus from Portlligat

-An ideal route to enjoy the purest and wildest Cap de Creus from Portlligat.
-This route passes through exceptional spots such as s'Alqueria beach, es Jonquet, Badia de Guillola and Cala Seca.
-Unspoilt places with rock formations typical of this area.
+An ideal route to enjoy the pure and wild Cap de Creus Natural Park from Portlligat, where you can also visit the Salvador Dalí House-Museum.
+Following the Mar d'avall, you will pass through exceptional places like Platja de s'Alqueria, Es Jonquet, Badia de Guillola or Cala Seca.
+Virgin spots with typical rock formations of this area.

 7. The Gispert Cave

-In Tamariu, the Cova d'en Gispert (between the Tramadiu cove and before reaching Cala Marquesa) is the longest sea cave on the Costa Brava, 150 metres long.
+In Tamariu, the Cova d'en Gispert (between Cala Tramadiu and before reaching Cala Marquesa) is the longest sea cave on the Costa Brava, 150 metres long.
 It is highly recommended to go early in the morning and watch the sunrise from the cave.

 8. Boadella reservoir

-The Boadella reservoir, in Darnius, is an ideal place to enjoy a quiet day kayaking.
-We recommend, if you have time and desire, to cross the reservoir and follow the course of the river Muga, to Sant Llorenç de la Muga.
-Attention: to navigate in the reservoir with your own boat you must have a permit from the Catalan Water Agency.
+The Boadella Reservoir, in Darnius, is an ideal place to enjoy a peaceful day with a kayak.
+We recommend, if you have time and are willing, to cross the reservoir and go up, following the course of the Muga River, to Sant Llorenç de la Muga.
+Attention: to navigate the reservoir with your own boat you must obtain the permission of the Catalan Water Agency.

 9. Route to Les Salines